staabm/staabm.github.io/_posts/2023-12-17-phpstan-todo-by-published.md

 - by date with format of `YYYY-MM-DD` matched against the [reference-time](https://github.com/staabm/phpstan-todo-by#reference-time)
 - by a semantic version constraint matched against the projects [reference-version](https://github.com/staabm/phpstan-todo-by#reference-version)
 - by a semantic version constraint matched against a Composer dependency (via `composer.lock`)
-- by ticket reference, matched against the status of a ticket (e.g. in JIRA)
+- by ticket reference, matched against the status of a ticket (e.g. in JIRA, GitHub issues, YouTrack)

 Find more details and configuration options in the [projects README](https://github.com/staabm/phpstan-todo-by/blob/main/README.md).